 2024 La Caixa Post-Graduate Fellow

-2022 Exhibition Where Life Takes Us - Somaliland
+2022 Exhibition Where Life Takes Us, Migration through Somaliland